hhzl/Amber-snapsvg-demo/README.md

     bigCircle attr: #{'fill' -> '#bada55'. 'stroke' -> '#000'. 'strokeWidth' -> 5}.
     smallCircle := s circle: 100 value: 150 value: 70.

+You may add

+    Transcript show: s outerSVG.

+to the #doSnapSvg method to get the generated SVG code.